 - If Group 3 is required, all solid timber and aluminium battens are compliant with any of our standard coatings for timber or aluminium.

-- If Group 1 or 2 is required for aluminium battens, they are compliant with any of our coatings: powder coating, anodising, timber veneer or timber look veneer.
+- If Group 1 or 2 is required for aluminium battens, they are compliant with any of our coatings: powder coating, anodising, real timber veneer or wood finish aluminium.